 Rainy Day Savings

-Or starting a Mojo account, as the Barefoot Investor, Scott Pape calls it.
+Start the habit of putting aside money for a rainy day or creating a Mojo Account, as the Barefoot Investor, Scott Pape calls it.

-Rent for a 2 bedroom unit, 5 minutes from the city was $85 a week.
-And my sister and I could get our grocery shopping done for $20 a week.
+When I first moved out of home rent for a 2 bedroom unit, 5 minutes from the city was $85 a week.
+My sister and I could get our grocery shopping done for $20 a week.

 Why?
 The reality is most of us have days, weeks or even seasons like I described above.